 - ¼ cup pecan pieces for topping, optional

 - ⅓ cup coconut flakes for topping, optional

 - Preheat the oven to 375 degrees.
 Grease an 8x8" baking dish with cooking spray.

-- In a medium bowl, combine the oats, coconut, apple, carrot, baking powder, cinnamon, and salt with a wooden spoon.
+- In a medium bowl, combine the oats, coconut, apple, carrot, baking powder, cinnamon, and salt.
 Set aside.

-- Whisk together the coconut milk, maple syrup, egg, and vanilla in a small bowl.
+- Whisk together the milk, maple syrup, egg, and vanilla in a small bowl.
 Set aside.

-- Arrange ⅔ of the blueberries along the bottom of the baking dish.
+- Arrange ½ cup of the blueberries along the bottom of the baking dish.
 Pour the oat mixture over the top of the blueberries evenly.
-Pour the coconut milk mixture over the top of the oat mixture as evenly as possible.
+Pour the milk mixture over the top of the oat mixture as evenly as possible.
 Rap the baking dish on the counter a couple of times to evenly distribute.
-Top the oatmeal with the pecans, remaining blueberries, and more coconut.
+Top the oatmeal with the pecans, remaining blueberries, and coconut flakes.
 Bake 30 minutes or until golden brown and set.
 Cool on a wire rack and serve.

 *Unsweetened shredded coconut may be found in the health food section of your supermarket.
 I usethis brand.

 The apple and carrot may be grated in advance to make the oatmeal prep quicker, or bake the entire dish the day before and store in the fridge covered in plastic wrap.
 Just heat and serve!

 Recipe by Flavor the Moments.